I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 - Entering a youth entrepreneur competition and winning prize money

-And, of course, you could also get a job.
+And, of course, they could also get a job.
 If your parents are cool with it, that is.

 Here’s my guide on a teen’s first job, as well as a parent’s guide on conversations to have with your teenager when they get their first paycheck.